spencer-shadley/completed-class/02-Lesson-Plans/Full-Time/02-Week/04-Day/04-Day-LessonPlan.md

-# 4.1 Lesson Plan - Intro to Web APIs (10:00 AM) <!--links--> &nbsp; [⬅️]() &nbsp; [➡️]()
+# 04-Day Lesson Plan  Lesson Plan - Intro to Web APIs and Events (10:00 AM) <!--links--> &nbsp; [⬅️]() &nbsp; [➡️]()

-## Overview
+### Overview

 Todays class will be students first introduction to the DOM.
 We are going to use web APIs to get elements, set attributes, create elements, append elements, and even work with timers.
+We will further students' understanding of DOM Manipulation by using events, and prevent default form behaviors.

 ## Instructor Notes

-`Complete activities 1-11  in 04-web-apis`
+`Complete activities 1-13 in 04-web-apis`

 * This is a critical unit as it introduces real-world use cases for the programming concepts students learned in the previous unit (JavaScript) and will set them up for success when transitioning to front-end frameworks (React) at the end of the course.